Michelle Pfeiffer: Personal life

-Soon after coming to Hollywood at age twenty, Pfeiffer was taken in by a seemingly friendly couple who ran a metaphysics and vegetarian cult.
-They helped her to cease drinking, smoking, and doing drugs.
+Soon after coming to Hollywood at the age of 20, Pfeiffer was taken in by a friendly couple who ran a metaphysics and vegetarian cult.
+They helped her to cease drinking, smoking, and taking drugs.
 Over time, they took control of her entire life.
 Much of her money went to the group.
-"I was brainwashed," she said, "I gave them an enormous amount of money."
+"I was brainwashed", she said, "I gave them an enormous amount of money".

-At an acting class taught by Milton Katselas in Los Angeles, she met fellow budding actor Peter Horton, and they began dating.
+At an acting class taught by Milton Katselas in Los Angeles, Pfeiffer met fellow budding actor Peter Horton, and they began dating.
 They married in Santa Monica in 1981; it was on their honeymoon that she discovered she had won the lead role in Grease 2.
-Horton directed Pfeiffer in a 1985 ABC TV special, One Too Many, where she played the high school girlfriend of an alcoholic student (Val Kilmer).
+Horton directed Pfeiffer in a 1985 ABC TV special, One Too Many, where she played the high school girlfriend of an alcoholic student.
 In 1987, the real-life couple played an on-screen couple in the 'Hospital' segment of John Landis's comedy skit compilation Amazon Women on the Moon.

 In 1988, Pfeiffer had an affair with John Malkovich, her co-star in Dangerous Liaisons, who at the time was married to Glenne Headly.

-Pfeiffer and Horton decided to separate in 1988, and were divorced two years later.
-Horton later blamed the split on their devotion to their work rather than their marriage.
-Pfeiffer then had a three-year relationship with actor/producer Fisher Stevens, whom Pfeiffer met when she was starring as Olivia in the New York Shakespeare Festival production of Twelfth Night, where Stevens played Sir Andrew Aguecheek.
+Pfeiffer and Horton separated in 1988 and were divorced two years later.
+Horton later blamed the split on their devotion to work rather than their marriage.
+Pfeiffer then had a three-year relationship with actor/producer Fisher Stevens, whom she met while starring as Olivia in the New York Shakespeare Festival production of Twelfth Night, where Stevens played Sir Andrew Aguecheek.

-In 1993, Pfeiffer married television writer and producer David E. Kelley.
+In 1993, Pfeiffer married the television writer and producer David E. Kelley.
 She made a brief uncredited cameo appearance in one episode of Kelley's television series Picket Fences and played the title character in To Gillian on Her 37th Birthday, for which Kelley wrote the screenplay.
-She had entered into private adoption proceedings before she met Kelley, and in March 1993 adopted a newborn daughter, Claudia Rose, who was christened on Pfeiffer's and Kelley's wedding day.
-In 1994, Pfeiffer gave birth to a son, John Henry Kelley II, named for his grandfather and Pfeiffer's father-in-law, United States Hockey Hall of Fame coach John Henry "Jack" Kelley.
-In September 2025, Pfeiffer revealed that she had become a grandmother in 2024.
+She had entered into private adoption proceedings before she met Kelley, and in March 1993, she adopted a newborn girl, who was christened on Pfeiffer's and Kelley's wedding day.
+In 1994, Pfeiffer gave birth to a son.
+In September 2025, she revealed that she had become a grandmother the previous year.

-Pfeiffer experimented with a plant-based diet for a few years but later added meat to her diet and advocated a "paleoish" diet.
+Pfeiffer experimented with a plant-based diet for a few years but later returned to eating meat and advocated a "paleoish" diet.